Coronavirus (COVID-19) Information and Updates

 - All rooms utilized by PIMF will follow room capacity limits to allow for participants to social distance at federal, state, and county required distances.

-- Masks are required at all times – both indoors and out – for students, faculty, and staff (except while in respective resident rooms or individual private practice rooms).
+- Masks are required at all times indoors for students, faculty, and staff (except while in respective resident rooms or individual private practice rooms).

 - Winds and brass players are required to bring bell covers for their instruments.
 Flute players must bring (and use at all times) a flute boot.

-- Students are expected to bring an appropriate supply of disposable face masks.
-Please do not bring or use cloth masks while at the festival.
+- Students are expected to bring an appropriate supply of face masks (either disposable or cloth masks).

 - Students will be required to track their symptoms daily on a symptom tracker app on their smartphone.
 Students without cell phones will be issued daily paper forms to fill out with the assistance of their assigned camp counselors.